 Postgraduate Support Scholarships are available to Doctor of Philosophy and Master of Theology students based on criteria of merit and need.
 Scholarships can cover 25, 50, 75, or 100 percent of tuition; however, Master of Theology students will not be considered for full-tuition scholarships.
-Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Financial Aid Data Sheet, and complete a Postgraduate Support Scholarship Application, including a 1000-word essay describing their passion for research and how it will equip them for the future.
+Applicants are required to submit the Free Application for Federal Student Aid (FAFSA), the Asbury Financial Aid Application, and complete a Postgraduate Support Scholarship Application, including a 1000-word essay describing their passion for research and how it will equip them for the future.

 Scholarships that do not require an invitation are referred to as Special Scholarships.
 These are generated from either Endowed or Restricted funds.
 Recipients of Special Scholarships must represent strong promise for Christian ministry and demonstrate a financial need.
 The Free Application for Federal Student Aid (FAFSA) will serve as the application for these scholarships.